Selected road bicycles Online

 Frame And Fork

 - Steel - This one is considered as the traditional material used for constructing road bicycles.
-There are many steel tubing available along with varied methods used when it comes to constructing steel - all designed to adapt the needs and requirements of cyclists.
+There are many steel tubing available along with varied methods used when it comes to constructing steel - all designed to adapt to the needs and requirements of cyclists.
 Steel is known to offer exceptional ride quality and can be easily repaired.
-It is also been shown to be highly durable and affordable compared to its contemporaries.
-High quality steel frames are able to integrate exceptional design, better tuning alloys and superior assembly.
+It is also shown to be highly durable and affordable compared to its contemporaries.
+High-quality steel frames can integrate exceptional design, better tuning alloys, and superior assembly.
 In the market, the popular quality steel for bike frames is the American SAE 4130 steel or otherwise referred to as chrome molybdenum."

-- Carbon Fiber - Among the different bike frame and fork materials, carbon fiber is the most unique one, as it is actually not a metal.
+- Carbon Fiber - Among the different bike frame and fork materials, carbon fiber is the most unique one, as it is not a metal.
 Production of carbon fiber starts with a fabric that is then impregnated with glue, or what is called resin.
 The resulting material can be designed into tubes or can be shaped into models using pressure and heat, which turns it into a solid structure.
-Frames that are made of carbon fiber are extremely stiff, light and very durable.
-The greatest advantage of using carbon fiber is its malleability, allowing manufacturers to manipulate it in hundreds of different ways, thereby allowing them to fine tune the construction in order to come up with the best possible ride quality and optimum performance.
+Frames made of carbon fiber are extremely stiff, light, and very durable.
+The greatest advantage of using carbon fiber is its malleability, allowing manufacturers to manipulate it in hundreds of different ways, thereby allowing them to fine-tune the construction to come up with the best possible ride quality and optimum performance.

 Box-Section Versus Aero-Section Rims

-Today there are basically two types of wheels for road bicycles: the conventional box-section rims, which are square or rectangular in shape and the aero-section rums, which are shaped triangularly.
+Today there are two types of wheels for road bicycles: the conventional box-section rims, which are square or rectangular and the aero-section rums, which are shaped triangularly.

-The box-section rim is known to be considerably lighter, comfortable and has the ability to accelerate quickly.
-On the other hand, the aero-shaped rims are known to be stronger, stiffer and have lesser wind drag.
+The box-section rim is known to be considerably lighter, comfortable and can accelerate quickly.
+On the other hand, the aero-shaped rims are known to be stronger, stiffer, and have lesser wind drag.
 When choosing between the two, it is highly recommended that you test drive different rim types to get a better feel.
-Overall comfort as well as your weight plays an important factor in your choice.
+Overall comfort, as well as your weight, plays an important factor in your choice.
 For example, if you are a 140-pound rider who loves to engage in leisurely rides on rough pavements, you may prefer the box-section rim for added comfort.
 Now, if you are a 200-pound ride mostly cycling on smooth surfaces, you may be better off with aero-section rims for speed and stiffness.

 Bike manufacturers have introduced a wide variety of tires for road bicycles.
-Typically these tires can be used for 1, 000 to 2, 000 miles, depending on the riding style, weight and location of the tire, whether it's installed on the back or front part.
+Typically these tires can be used for 1000 to 2000 miles, depending on the riding style, weight, and location of the tire, whether it installed on the back or front part.